IBMDeveloperBNL/hlfabric-lab/README.md

 Once VirtualBox 6.x is installed on your environment, double-click on the `Hyperledger Fabric.ova` file and accept the defaults to import it into VirtualBox.

 ## Overview
 The image below gives a high level overview of the scenario described above and will form the basis of our demo application.
-This idea is taken from the 'Tracking Donations with blockchain' code pattern and modified so that it can also be deployed to the IBM Blockchain Platform V2.0 service
+The original idea comes from the 'Tracking Donations with blockchain' code pattern and is modified so that it can also be deployed to the IBM Blockchain Platform V2.0 service.

 ![](./images/01-overview-1.png)